leggedrobotics/open3d_slam_private/README.md

 - This work builds on the open-source version of [Open3D SLAM](https://github.com/leggedrobotics/open3d_slam).
 - This work uses libpointmatcher point cloud registration library in the backend.
 The locally available libpointmatcher library is based on this [version](https://github.com/ANYbotics/libpointmatcher).
 - The locally available `pointmatcher_ros` package is based on [this version](https://github.com/ANYbotics/pointmatcher-ros).
 - For NL-Reg. and NL-Solver methods, this work depends on [Ceres](https://github.com/ceres-solver/ceres-solver).
+Version 2.1.0
 - For the Ineq.
-Con. method, this work relies on the QPmad quadratic problem library [link](https://github.com/asherikov/qpmad).
+Con. method, this work relies on an old version of QPmad quadratic problem library [link](https://github.com/leggedrobotics/qpmad).
 - To replicate the result of the work of Petracek et al. (RMS), the authors [forked](https://github.com/leggedrobotics/RMS) the [original work](https://github.com/ctu-mrs/RMS).
+Please also install the dependencies of this repository.

 ## Dependencies (on top of the Components / or part of them)
-1. Ubuntu 20.04
+1. Ubuntu 20.04 (PCL 1.10)
 2. ROS Noetic
-3. CMake > 3.18
+3. CMake > 3.18 (tested 3.25)
 ```bash
 cmake --version
 ```